 Garlic in Spanish means “ajo”.

-It has a bulb which consists of sections which are called cloves.
+It has a bulb that consists of sections which are called cloves.
 One bulb can have about 15 cloves of garlic.

 Garlic is practically in every household today.
 When kept in a dry place, they can stay in good condition for up to a year.